TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-update-export-assessment.md

 The VM SKU recommendation in Server Assessment depends on the assessment properties.
 You can create two kinds of assessments in Server Assessment, performance-based and as on-premises assessments.
 - For performance-based assessments, Server Assessment considers the utilization data of the on-premises VMs (CPU, memory, disk, and network utilization) to determine the right target VM SKU for your on-premises VMs.
 It also adds a comfort factor when determining effective utilization.
-- For 'as on-premises' assessments, performance data is not considered, and the target SKU is recommended based on-premises allocation.
+- For as on-premises assessments, performance data is not considered, and the target SKU is recommended based on-premises allocation.

 For example, let's say there is an on-premises VM with 4 cores and 8 GB memory with 50% CPU utilization and 50% memory utilization, and a comfort factor of 1.3 is specified in the assessment:
 - If the sizing criterion is **As on-premises** an Azure VM SKU with 4 cores and 8 GB memory is recommended.